 Truck drivers are responsible for their negligence behind the wheel.
 A trucking company can also be legally accountable when its driver has caused a head-on car accident or when the company was negligent in its own right.

-It takes knowledge and experience to control a massive vehicle that can weigh up to 80,000 pounds fully loaded.
+It takes knowledge and experience to control a massive semi-truck that can weigh up to 80,000 pounds fully loaded.
 One slight misstep can cause the truck driver to end up in the wrong place, including right in the face of oncoming traffic.
 Truck drivers with a few years of experience or less have much higher rates of accidents.
 They may not know how to control the truck at all times and may not have the skill to react quickly in the face of danger.
 Seconds matter when driving a truck.

 You Must Prove Negligence to Win a Truck Accident Lawsuit